Skip to main content

 Depending on what is causing it, hair loss can appear in different ways.
 These signs might come on gradually or suddenly and might include:

-• Noticing hair break off more often and easily.
+• Noticing hair breaks off more often and easily.

 What Causes Hair Loss in Women?